 There are no significant positive (GCA) effects observed for this trait among lines and testers (Table 3).
 HSD 2482 exhibited a notable positive (GCA) effect (0.714), suggesting its potential to increase the number of nodes per plant.
 The number of nodes per plant is a significant factor in okra morphology and production, as it is directly proportional to the number of leaves and fruits per plant, and consequently, the fruit yield (Jagan, et al., 2013a; Patel, et al., 2021; Adaveppa, 2024;).
 Among crosses (SCA) values in Table 4 indicate that the hybrid combinations HSD2482 × Hjerat (2.00*) and HSD1839 × Clemson Spineless (1.825*) exhibited significant (SCA) effects for the number of nodes per plant.
 Several studies (Rashwan, 2009; Prakash et al., 2012; Thirupathi et al., 2012; Akotkar et al., 2014; Kerure & Pitchaimuthu, 2019; Abed et al., 2020; Devi et al., 2020; Bharatkumar et al., 2021; Adaveppa, 2024) have reported that hybrid crosses often exhibit higher mean values for the number of nodes per plant compared to their parental lines.
 This increase is largely attributed to the expression of heterosis, which enhances vegetative growth and increased fruit-bearing sites if coupled with short internode length can enhance yield potential drastically.
 The findings of the present study align closely with these results, confirming the positive influence of heterosis on the number of nodes per plant.
 The negative GCA variance and high SCA variance in Table 5, suggest that non-additive gene action plays a predominant role in the number of nodes per plant.
 The extremely high interaction contribution (75.04%) emphasizes the importance of specific cross combinations.
 The low contributions from both lines and testers indicate that the general performance of individual parents has minimal influence on this trait.
 Hybrid breeding focused on specific cross combinations will yield the best results for increasing the number of nodes per plant.
 Additive genetic effects are largely irrelevant for this trait.

-3.6 Number of Lateral Branches:
+3.6 Number of Lateral Branches